-Engagements selected for review included engagements performed under Government Auditing Standards, including compliance audits under the Single Audit Act; audits of employee benefit plans, and an audit of a broker-dealer.
+Engagements selected for review included engagements performed under Government Auditing Standards, including compliance audits under the Single Audit Act; and audits of employee benefit plans.

-As part of our peer review, we considered reviews by regulatory entities as communicated to the firm, if applicable, in determining the nature and extent of our procedures.
+As a part of our peer review, we considered reviews by regulatory entities as communicated by the firm, if applicable, in determining the nature and extent of our procedures.